EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 aad_2 : bstr
 ~~~~~~~~~~~

-where aad_2, in diagnostic non-normative notation, is:
+where aad_2, in non-CDDL notation, is:

 ~~~~~~~~~~~
 aad_2 = H( message_1 | [ data_2 ] )